KDE/documentation-develop-kde-org/content/hig/platform/settings.md

 changed very frequently.

 A settings page for the Plasma Desktop is referred to as a KCM (KDE Config Module).
-KCMs can either appear in Plasma\'s System Settings app, or as standalone configuration dialogs.
+KCMs can either appear in Plasma's System Settings app, or as standalone configuration dialogs.

 Example